 - James Street, located directly off Ottawa Street

 - Amherst / Lower Amherst Street, near Shepard Park

 Paid parking lots are scattered throughout the Village.
-They usually run about $2.00 an hour, though there are some all-day parking options off Beach Road, near Charles R. Wood Park for approximately $5 to $10 a day, depending on the season, event or time of day.
-Parking lots can fill up very quickly, so be sure to get there as early as you can.
+They are available for $2.00 an hour, though there are some all-day parking options off Beach Road, near Charles R. Wood Park for approximately $5 to $10 a day, depending on the season, event, or time of day.
+Parking lots fill up very quickly, so be sure to get there as early as you can.
 Here is where you will find parking lots right in the Village:

 - Adjoining / near Charles R. Wood Park

-- A small lot between Ottawa Street and Canada Street, near shops, eateries and other businesses.
+- A small lot at the intersection of Ottawa and Amherst Streets, near shops, eateries and other businesses

 Got a Ticket?

 Don't worry!
-There are fine depositories available throughout the Village.
-Fines may also be paid in person at 20 Old Post Road, by mail at the same address or electronically through the Village's website which has a processing charge.
+Fines may be paid in person at the Lake George Town Court Building (20 Old Post Road), by mail at the same address, or electronically.